dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Project Description

 Used to explain the project structure for a microservice using a hexagonal architecture with Kotlin and Spring Boot.
-The sample code is intentionally simple in order to focus on how to structure the packages for a hexagonal architecture.
+The sample code is intentionally simple in order to focus on how to structure the packages for a hexagonal architecture and apply the concepts.

 # Objective Of This Architecture